o-botics/o-botics.github.io/README.md

-# OVERVIEW
+### OVERVIEW
-This is the website repository for the O-Botics organization (o-botics.org)
+This is the website repository for the O-Botics organization.

+Please visit the website for more information (http://o-botics.org)